Ukraine president, in uniform, says determined to boost military

 Turchinov, who took over as acting president the same day that Moscow-backed Viktor Yanukovich fled Kiev last month, said on Thursday that a build-up of Russian forces on Ukraine's eastern borders, in addition to Moscow's military takeover of Crimea, showed Russia was "ready to invade ... at any moment".

-(Reporting by Reuters Television; Writing by Ron Popeski and Alastair Macdonald; Editing by Tom Heneghan) nL6N0MB3JW
+(Reporting by Reuters Television; Writing by Ron Popeski; Editing by Alastair Macdonald)